-Skaters may choose to continue in higher levels of the STARSkate program (Senior Bronze, Junior Silver, etc.) or transition into in CompetitiveSkate (Pre-Juvenile, Juvenile, etc.).
-Skaters may also explore ice dancing, pair skating, interpretive skating, or synchronized (team) skating.
+Skaters may choose to continue in higher levels of the STARSkate program (STAR 6-10, Gold) or transition into CompetitiveSkate (Pre-Juvenile, Juvenile etc.) Skaters may also explore ice dancing, pair skating, interpretive skating, or synchronized (team) skating.
 There are many opportunities for skaters and the best path for athletes to take should be a decision made collaboratively (child, parent and coach).

 There are a lot of options within figure skating and that can sometimes be overwhelming; here are some tips to make this a positive and fun experience for parents and children.

 The STAR competition program is comprised of five different levels of events for skaters who have completed the CanSkate program.STAR 1-5 fits into the Learn to Train level of Skate Canada’s Long-Term Athlete Development Model (LTADM).